KleberLucas/FroggerGameJS/README.md

 _This project was developed using canvas and pure Javascript, without the use of pluggins or frameworks._

+_My inspiration for the creation of the project was the version of Atari 2600._

 _Este projeto foi desenvolvido usando canvas e Javascript puro, sem a utilização de pluggins ou frameworks._

+_A minha inspiração para criação do projeto foi a versão de Atari 2600._

 ### Current appearance of the game | Aparencia atual do jogo